schae234/CV/README.md

 ### Integrating Co-Expression Networks with GWAS to Detect Causal Genes For Agronomically Important Traits
-The recent availability of high-throughput technologies in agricultural species provides an opportunity to advance our understanding of complex, agronomically important traits.
+High-throughput technologies in agricultural species provides an opportunity to advance our understanding of complex, agronomically important traits.
 Genome wide association studies (GWAS) have identified thousands of loci linked to these traits; however in most cases the causal